tbarron/evernote-helpers/README.md

 I tried using python to manipulate Evernote.
 The code is in etool.py.
-That requires using oauth authentication and authorization. etool has a 'get_token' function that lets you interact with Evernote to authorize the app and generate an API key that can then be used for specified time period to access the account on behalf of the user.
+That requires using oauth authentication and authorization. etool has a 'get_token' function that lets you interact with Evernote to authorize the app and generate an API key that can then be used for a specified time period to access the account on behalf of the user.

 Other functions include create_notebook (incomplete), list_notes, and list_notebooks.